johnhyde/island/07 beach detective.md

 • He tucked in to his Daily Nutrient Soup (a flying island specialty).

-"One of things about being old is that you don't fear or enjoy the same things any more," he mused to himself, although aloud, wryly.
+"One of things about being old is that you don't fear or enjoy the same things anymore," he mused to himself, although aloud, wryly.
 "It's a blessing and a curse, in multiple ways."

 He threw the teacup over his shoulder with a feigned but understated devil-may-care attitude.
 "To business, then," he said.

 "To business," the beach detective said.

 "Skulduggery and scullery, as usual," said the old man — whose name was of course Lars Squiggle, as all knew — holding out a large red envelope to the beach detective.
 "Demonry for demons, as we find ourselves to be.
 The usual scope-and-scalp, old boy.
-Leave no stone unturned; but turn them all back if you don't find anything under 'em."
+Leave no stone unturned; but turn them all back if you don't find anything under ’em."

 The beach detective accepted the envelope with a deep and ceremonial bow.